Hirriririir/Rapid-automatic-fat-quantification-for-thigh-muscle-degeneration/README.md

 ## 3. Place your MRI file in the right place (Input_data)

 - **Input_data**: Two kinds of IDEAL (3-point Dixon) sequences, namely fat and water, are required.
-You can rename your file according to a format like [Thigh_001_0000.nii.gz], where '001' represents subject code, and '0000' and '0001' represent 'Fat IDEAL sequence' and 'Water IDEAL sequence' respectively.
+You can rename your files according to a format like [Thigh_001_0000.nii.gz], where '001' represents subject number, and '0000' and '0001' represent 'Fat IDEAL sequence' and 'Water IDEAL sequence' respectively.
 - **Output_segmentation**: The segmentation of the mask will be generated after running a inference process by a pretrained nnU-Net model.
 - **Output_fat_fraction**: A csv. file recording the fat fractions of all thigh muscles in  each subject will be generated after running responding code.
 - **nnUNet_Results_Folder**: Download pretrained model "[model_final_checkpoint.model](https://1drv.ms/u/s!AlEvpu4I75DnkKZmOZFEznbo7OkPxw?e=DTB2Sp)" to the right place "./nnUNet_Results_Folder/nnUNet/3d_fullres/Task501_ThighMuscles/nnUNetTrainerV2__nnUNetPlansv2/fold_0"